HowieWork/howiework/src/markdowns/thoughts-about-self-teaching-web-development.md

 Additionally, some communities post trivial questions frequently.
 It is a good time to test knowledge you learned from the course.

 Also, Twitter is a good place to visit.
 I followed my instructors and community public account.
-And I get to know what are new trends and what technology has been updated.
+And I get to know what are trending now and what technology has been updated.
 However, keep in mind: balance well with your study time and your social media time.
 Otherwise, it can easily chip away your time.

 ## Reading and listening

 Books and podcasts are good supplement while learning web development.
 Though, I have to admit learning programing through reading books is hard and seems outdated.
 I find it helpful to sometimes switch the medium a bit.
-Mainly I choose product design topics as reading during my casual time.
+Mainly I choose product design topics as reading in my spare time.

 Also, some theory books introduce how programming develops are a good choice.
 I will make a list of my readings sometime in the future.